MEET THE PRINCIPAL INVESTIGATOR

 Sonja earned her PhD in Cell and Molecular Biology from the University of the Sciences in Philadelphia in the laboratory of Dr. John R. Porter.
 Her graduate work focused on the investigation of two key enzymes involved in the podophyllotoxin biosynthetic pathway of the endophytic fungus Phialocephala fortinii.
 As a postdoctoral researcher in the Douglas laboratory, her research efforts are focused on aging and neurodegeneration in C. elegans.
-In her spare time, Sonja enjoys traveling, photography, biking and cooking.
+In her spare time, Sonja enjoys reading the Bible, traveling, photography, biking, and cooking.

 Patrick Metang, MS

 Patrick earned his Master of Science in Biotechnology at the University Pierre et Marie Currie in Paris, France.
 For his Masters defense Patrick focused on constructing targeted antibodies to elicit specific CD8 responses against the cancer antigen WT1.
 As a researcher in the Douglas Lab, Patrick works on understanding the mechanism(s) of neurodegeneration caused by traumatic brain injury using mouse models as well as in vitro cell culture.
 Patrick enjoys spending time with his wife and son.
 He also enjoys carpentry and sports.

 Nathanael (aka Nate) earned his BS at Baylor University in 2018.
 His research with the lab explores the mechanisms of cellular lipid sensing pathways and glial cells' role in degeneration after traumatic brain injury.
 Nate is currently applying to medical school and fills his spare time withe seminary classes, reading, and spending time with his wife.